leap71/leap71.github.io/coding-for-engineers/4-classes.md

 While this may seem like a simple example, we have successfully demonstrated a number of important concepts.

 First of all, everything in C# is an object.
-To avoid naming collisions, C# has the concept of (nested) *Namespaces*.
-We have put our class definition in a Namespace that makes sense for us, and by employing the `using` statement, we can avoid verbosity.
+To avoid naming collisions, C# has the concept of (nested) *namespaces*.
+We have put our class definition in a namespace that makes sense for us, and by employing the `using` statement, we can avoid verbosity.

 But actually, the most important thing we have demonstrated though, is the power of object oriented programming to encapsulate both functions and data in one object.
 By hiding the actual implementation, we have decoupled the interface of the object from the internals.
 The percentage of our battery level is stored as a floating point value internally, but we interact with it through an integer percentage value.
 The interface to our car is deceptively simple, but the actual implementation behind this interface, can be quite elaborate.